 The UWYMV is actively seeking salvage from both Wyoming and Colorado to add to both our modern research and teaching collections.
 Information on donating specimens to the UWYMV can be found on our donation page.

 Access to the UWYMV collections is by appointment only, and there are no public hours for the museum.
-Use of the collection is granted to researchers, students, classes, and other visitors by contacting museum staff.
+General policies that apply to every request are as follows:

 Researchers interested in requesting a specimen loan should consult our loan policies page for further information.